Moustapha-HD/Azure-end-to-end-data-pipeline/README.md

 <img width="454" alt="8" src="https://github.com/Moustapha-HD/Azure-end-to-end-data-pipeline/assets/118195267/2dee09f9-62db-4454-824f-94a783188c7b">

-* We will carry out the same manipulation for the last activity: silver_gold.
+* We will make the same manipulation for the last activity: silver_gold.

 After execution of the entire pipeline, the data will be copied into the “Bronze” directory through the Lookup and ForEach activities, then into the “Silver” and finally “Gold” directories through the last two Notebook activities.

 The next phase will consist of creating an SQL database in Azure Synapse analytics.

-## PHASE VI: Azure Synapse Analytics
+## Phase VI: Azure Synapse Analytics

 Azure Synapse Analytics is a limitless analytics service that brings together data integration, enterprise data warehousing and big data analytics.